Root Detection in Android Apps - Security Benefits, Challenges, and Implementation Strategies

 Compliance: A Key Factor in the Debate

 Applications that deal with sensitive data tend to impose strict security controls on applications in industries such as finance, healthcare, and e-commerce as compliance schemes.
-For instance:
+For instance:- Payments application PCI DSS suggests keeping sensitive data out of the hands of unauthorized users, as rooted devices can penetrate.

 - To ensure that healthcare apps are HIPAA compliant, effective measures are required to ensure that patient information is not breached.